 Jim: You have felt it.

 Jim: Yeah.
-And it’s so good to have somebody you can turn to in that moment.
-And again, it’s just tough to find people you can trust in that way.
-Lysa, before we leave today – and hopefully, we can pick this up tomorrow and continue the discussion – in the midst of watching your 25-year marriage crumble and what you and Art were facing in this moment, you experience some physical pain in your family.
+Lysa, before we leave today – and, hopefully, we can pick this up tomorrow and continue the discussion.
+In the midst of watching your 25-year marriage crumble, and what you and Art were facing in this moment, you experienced some physical pain in your family.
 You ended up in ER, which unfolds the second chapter of your valley journey.
 Just tell us what took place there.
-And then we’ll pick it up next time.
+And then, we’ll pick it up next time.

 Lysa: Well, my counselor kept saying, “Lysa, we’ve got to find ways for you to process this healthy.”
-So those two friends helped connect me with a counselor that I started to go see.
-And the counselor kept saying, “Lysa, you’ve got to get the pain and the anxiety – you’ve got to get it out.
-You’ve got to process it because your body will keep the score.”
+So, those two friends helped connect me with a counselor that I started to go see.
+And, the counselor kept saying, “Lysa, you’ve got to get the pain and the anxiety – you’ve got to get it out.
+You’ve got to process it, because your body will keep the score.”
 And my body did.
-Just about six months into this, my colon um, the right side of my colon ripped away from the abdominal wall.
+Just about six months into this, my colon – the right side of my colon ripped away from the abdominal wall.
 It wrapped around the other side of my colon.
 It cut off the blood flow and…

-Lysa: It twisted, and um, the blood flow was completely cut off inside of me.
-And I kept crying out to God to please take away the pain.
-But God did something even more miraculous than that.
+Lysa: It twisted.
+And the blood flow was completely cut off inside of me.
+And, I kept crying out to God to please take away the pain.
+But, God did something even more miraculous than that.

-Jim: And it just keeps going.
-And Lysa, we’re gonna do that.
-We’re gonna speak to these issues.
-So for the person that, you know, maybe this is the greatest knife that could go through your heart, of course, with infidelity.
+Jim: Uh… And it just keeps going.
+And, Lysa, we’re going to do that.
+We’re going to speak to these issues.
+So, for the person that, you know, maybe this is the greatest knife that could go through your heart, of course, with infidelity.
 It wasn’t the only thing.
-And I want to ask you right from the get-go: how do you not become discouraged toward God?
+And, I want to ask you right from the get-go – how do you not become discouraged toward God?
 Those disappointments that we set the program up with in the beginning get deeper.
 It’s like a swimming pool that just – you’re at the bottom of the pool.
 And the pool’s getting deeper and deeper and deeper.
 And I – you can’t breathe, spiritually…

 Lysa: That’s right.
 Well…

 Lysa: That’s right.
 Well, let me clearly state I have gotten discouraged with God, you know?
-And so – um, but I think one thing that has helped me so much is to not just run away from God and shut off God.
+And so – but I think one thing that has helped me so much is to not just run away from God and shut off God.
 I’ve had to recognize there is my physical reality.
 There’s what I see right now.
-But at the same time, there’s what God is doing.
+But, at the same time, there’s what God is doing.
 And there’s always two layers to our story.
 And if we run away from God, we’ll never even catch glimpses of the better story that God is writing, despite the physical reality of what we’re seeing.
-And so I’m thankful that I continue to press in to the Lord so that I can even see glimpses enough to know that there’s what I see and at the same time, there’s what our good God is still doing.
+And so, I’m thankful that I continue to press into the Lord, so that I can even see glimpses enough to know that there’s what I see, and at the same time, there’s what our good God is still doing.

 Jim: Lysa, this has been heavy.
-And as we come to the end of the program today, um, we need some hope for folks to hang on to.
+And, as we come to the end of the program today, we need some hope for folks to hang on to.
 What verse really has sustained you?

 Lysa: Well, I’m gonna give you a couple of verses.
 But I’ll just read a few portions of it.
 It’s Hebrews 2:14 through 18 and Hebrews 3:1.
 In Hebrews 2:14 through 18, we are reminded that Jesus was made in humanity.
 He’s full divinity, but He completely shared in our humanity.
-He was made fully human in every way in order that He might become a merciful and faithful high priest in service to God and that He might make atonement for the sins of the people.
-So He knows what it feels like to be human.
+He was made fully human in every way in order that He might become a merciful and faithful high priest in service to God and that He might make atone for the sins of the people.
+So, He knows what it feels like to be human.
 But listen to Hebrews 3:1 – and this is our hope – “Therefore, holy brothers and sisters who share in the heavenly calling, fix your thoughts on Jesus.”
 You’re gonna be so tempted to let your thoughts go in a million different directions.
-You’re gonna try to want to figure out exactly what to do today and what tomorrow will look like, and how is God gonna redeem this story, and is God even going to redeem this story?
+You’re going to try to want to figure out exactly what to do today and what tomorrow will look like, and how is God gonna redeem this story, and is God even going to redeem this story?
 Is this person gonna get fixed?
 Am I gonna get fixed?
-Are my kids gonna be okay?
+Are my kids gonna be OK?
 There are a million thoughts you’re gonna be tempted to think.
-But here’s my very best advice: fix your thoughts on Jesus.
+But, here’s my very best advice.
+Fix your thoughts on Jesus.
 Park your thoughts on the hope and the healing that is always present with Him.
 Fix your thoughts on Him.
 He knows what you’re going through.
 He sees you, and He loves you.

-John: Well, on behalf of Jim Daly and the entire team, thanks for listening to Focus on the Family.
-I’m John Fuller inviting you back as we continue the conversation with Lysa TerKeurst, and once again, help you and your family thrive in Christ.
+Well, thanks so much for joining us today for Focus on the Family.
+On behalf of Jim Daly, I’m John Fuller, inviting you back as we once again help you and your family thrive in Christ.